-Redevelopment or extensions to the existing building stock must include consideration of the following:
+Redevelopment or extensions to the existing building stock should include consideration all of the following, as apppropriate:

-- i.
-Development must have no adverse impact on biodiversity and wildlife habitat, including through loss of garden space. - ii.
-If there is likely to be an adverse impact, this must be offset by gains elsewhere within the site, such as tree and hedge planting. - iii.
-The achievement of a net gain in biodiversity is strongly encouraged4. - iv.
+- Development should avoid adverse impacts on biodiversity and wildlife habitat, including through loss of garden space. - ii.
+If there is likely to be a significant adverse impact, this should be offset by gains elsewhere within the site, such as tree and hedge planting. - iii.
+The achievement of a net gain in biodiversity is strongly encouraged 4. - iv.
 Where single houses have been sub-divided into flats, and where units are 20% or more below London Plan private internal space standards, they may be amalgamated to form fewer units, provided the reduction in units is no greater than necessary to meet the standards.
-This applies to all development of a site since 26 June 20065, 6. - v.
-The creation of garden development and building extensions must be in accordance Policies SD 2 to SD 5, and maximise the area of soft, natural landscaping, to act as a carbon sink and help mitigate against climate change and the urban heat island effect. - vi.
-Front garden boundary walls and hedges are to be preserved or reinstated for new developments and refurbishments of existing building stock. - vii.
+This applies to all development of a site since 26 June 2006 5, 6. - v.
+The creation of garden development and building extensions should be in accordance Policies SD 2 to SD 5, and maximise the area of soft, natural landscaping, to act as a carbon sink and help mitigate climate change and the urban heat island effect. - vi.
+Front garden boundary walls and hedges, which contribute to the character and appearance of the area, should be preserved or reinstated for new developments and refurbishments of existing building stock. - vii.
 Use of hedges as front, side and rear garden boundaries is encouraged, to enhance amenity, biodiversity and streetscapes.